shaik1002/biggitlabbomb/doc/user/project/merge_requests/manage.md

 1. Select **Edit**.
 1. Scroll to the bottom of the page, and select **Delete merge request**.

-NOTE:
-Deleting a merge request does not completely erase all data.
-Some information persists to maintain project history and to support recovery processes.
-For more information, see [Handle sensitive information](../../../topics/git/undo.md#handle-sensitive-information).

-## Bulk edit merge requests in a project
+## Bulk edit merge requests at the project level

-These attributes are editable when bulk editing merge requests:
+You can update these attributes on multiple merge requests at the same time:

 - Status (open/closed)
 - Assignee